Mahanadhi (TV series): Casting

-Actress Lakshmi Priya cast as the main female lead as Kaveri.
-This marks her second TV-series.
-Actresses Prathiba and Aadhirai were cast in parallel leads as Ganga and Yamuna.
-On 23 November 2023, Prathiba opted out from the show due to her upcoming movie offers and was replaced by Divya Ganesan, However she left the series in August 2024 to gets hospitalized due to Dengue.
-So she was replaced by newcomer actress Dharani Hephzibah.
-In late June 2025, Aadhirai left the series due to participation in Bigg Boss Season 9 Tamil Edison, so she was replaced by newcomer actress Swetha Kumar.
-New comer actors cum models Kamuruddin and Rudran Praveen portrayed parallel male leads as Kumaran and Nivin respectively, but in October 2025, Kamuruddin quit the series to participate in Bigg Boss Season 9.
-Senior actors Saravanan and Sujatha Sivakumar were also selected for supporting roles.
+Lakshmi Priya cast as the main female lead as Kaveri.
+Prathiba and Aadhirai were cast in parallel leads as Ganga and Yamuna.
+On 23 November 2023, Prathiba opted out from the show due to her upcoming movie offers and was replaced by Divya Ganesh, However she left the series in August 2024 to gets hospitalized due to Dengue.
+She was replaced by newcomer actress Dharani Hephzibah.
+In late June 2025, Aadhirai left the series due to participation in Bigg Boss Season 9 Tamil, so she was replaced by newcomer actress Swetha Kumar.
+New comer actors Kamuruddin and Rudran Praveen portrayed parallel male leads as Kumaran and Nivin respectively, but in October 2025, Kamuruddin quit the series to participate in Bigg Boss Season 9.
+Saravanan and Sujatha Sivakumar were also selected for supporting roles.

 On 27 September 2023, Swaminathan Anantharaman was introduced as the male lead, Vijay, for a new storyline with Kaveri.
-In mid 2024, actress Kanmani Manoharan was cast as the pivotal role as Vennila (Vijay's ex-lover).
-But later in November 2024, she was to quit the series because of her pregnancy so actress Vaishali Thaniga was then replaced her as Vennila.
-But in July 2025, she too leaving the series due to her pregnancy so her character Vennila was ended with a positive note.
+In mid 2024, Kanmani Manoharan was cast as the pivotal role as Vennila (Vijay's ex-lover).
+But later in November 2024, she was to quit the series because of her pregnancy so Vaishali Thaniga was then replaced her as Vennila.
+But in July 2025, she also left the series due to her pregnancy so her character Vennila was ended with a positive note.

 In early 2025 Kavitha Solairaja was cast to play an extended special appearance.